c00lgat/OBSIDIAN/Docker.md

 Though there is not file locking, meaning we have to be careful having multiple containers accessing the files at the same time.

 ---
+# Docker Container Networking
+## Host Networking
+Containers share the network of the host.
+When running a container this way, the Host port is the same port that the container application uses.
+<mark style="background: #FF5582A6;">Downsides</mark>: take a containerized application that uses port TCP 1337 for example.
+Said application is running with the Host Networking configuration on port TCP 1337.
+A user can access the application using the Host IP and the given port TCP 1337.
+However, if we attempt to run another Container on the same host, using the same Docker Image, using the same Networking mode; its going to fail.
+Because port TCP 1337 is already used on the Host.

+<mark style="background: #BBFABBA6;">Upsides</mark>: Great if we want to run lots of different **Containers** on a Host, which use different ports.
+The problem starts when we need to run multiple containers of the same Container.
+## Bridge Networking